 - What emotion comes up instantly?

+That first hit matters.
+4. Read the imagery like a story Tarot speaks through pictures.
+Look at colors, symbols, body language, weather, objects, direction of movement, and facial expressions.
 For example, if a figure is walking away, your intuition may immediately sense release, grief, or transition.
 If a card feels bright and open, it may suggest expansion, truth, or emotional relief.
+5. Blend intuition with traditional meaning Intuitive reading does not mean ignoring the system.
+It means working with it.

 Let’s say you pull The High Priestess.
 Traditionally, many readers connect this card with inner wisdom, mystery, and spiritual knowing.
 Then ask yourself: how does that energy feel here, in this question, in this moment?
+That is where the reading becomes yours.
+6. Say the message out loud When you speak the message, it often becomes clearer.
+“This card feels like a warning to slow down.”
+“This looks like hidden truth rising.”
+“This feels like I already know the answer, but I am doubting myself.”

 Best Tarot Spreads for Intuitive Reading